skeeto/skeeto.github.com/_posts/2019-07-22-The-Long-Key-ID-Collider.markdown

 }
 ```

+I'm incrementing a counter to generate the seeds because I don't want to
+experience the birthday paradox to apply to my seeds.
+Each really must
+be unique.
+I'm using SplitMix64 for the PRNG [since I learned it's the
+fastest][rng] for Go, so a simple increment to generate seeds [is
+perfectly fine][hp].

-However, this still uses utterly excessive amounts of memory.
-Wouldn't
+Ultimately, this still uses utterly excessive amounts of memory.
-it be crazy if we could somehow get this 64GB map down to just a few MBs
+Wouldn't it be crazy if we could somehow get this 64GB map down to just
-of RAM?
+a few MBs of RAM?
 Well, we can!

 #### Rainbow tables